 Join the Team

 West End Strategy Team is a full-service strategic communications firm that offers clients a comprehensive approach that includes message development, media relations, online strategy, marketing and crisis communications.
-A successful candidate will join a team drawn from Capitol Hill, state government, journalism, the nonprofit world, political campaigns, and business.
+A successful candidate will join a team drawn from politics, government, journalism, the nonprofit world, and business.

-- A minimum of three years of work experience in the area of communications with an agency, a non-profit, on Capitol Hill and/or on a political campaign.
-This is not an entry-level job, but for someone looking to move to the next stage in his or her career.
+- A minimum of three years of work experience in communications with an agency, a nonprofit, in government and/or on a political campaign.
+This is not an entry-level job; we are looking for someone ready to move to the next stage in his or her career.

-- Established contacts with the national media and a working knowledge of the Washington and national media landscape.
+- Established contacts with the national media and a working knowledge of the national media landscape

 - Strong written and oral communication skills with attention to detail